Loiy2002-SW/challenges-and-data-structures-S/challenges-and-data-structures/DataStructures/Trees/TreeImplementationS/LeafSum/README.md

 3. **Edge Cases:**
    - An empty tree should return a sum of 0.
    - A tree with only one node (which is also a leaf) should return the value of that node.

+## Algorithm (Recursive Approach)

+1. **Base Case:**
+   - If the node is `null`, return `0`.
+   - If the node has no children (i.e., it is a leaf node), return its value.

+2. **Recursive Case:**
+   - Recursively traverse the left and right subtrees to find all leaf nodes.
+   - Sum the values returned from the left and right subtrees.